 In my work as a social worker, I see the daily negative outcomes of our broken health care system.
 The United States is woefully behind every other industrialized country when it comes to providing healthcare to its citizens.
 A single-payer system creates a fair and just method for providing health coverage to everyone regardless of their ability to pay, age, or quality of health.
 Health care is a human right.

 We need to stand up against all forms of institutionalized oppression and build structures and systems to examine biases and repair the harm that has been done;

 - Workplace and Community Equity: We begin working towards this by eliminating the gender wage gap, providing paid family leave, affordable childcare options and stronger protections for victims of sexual harassment and assault.
 We need to work towards universal accessibility across our community including in workplaces, businesses and all public institutions to allow persons with disabilities full membership in our society.

 - Criminal Justice Reform: Supporting ending cash bail and fair sentencing laws, ending the practice of utilizing private and out of state prisons, implementing safeguards to rectify the disproportionately high incarceration of marginalized communities and building community supports to keep those charged with non-violent crimes out of prison and expunging all cannabis violation in light of the legal status of recreational cannabis use.

 - Revitalize our democracy: Restoring trust in our Democratic institutions beginning with a ban on corporate campaign contributions, implementing ranked-choice voting statewide, public financing of elections, and fighting to increase voter turnout and participation.

-We need to protect our environment for our own safety and to further social justice in order to achieve this we need to work towards 100% renewable energy and energy independence, supporting our local organic farmers, and building infrastructure and public transport to decrease the toll on our natural resources.
+We need to protect our environment for our own safety and to further social justice in order to achieve this we need to work towards 100% renewable energy and energy independence, supporting our local organic farmers, and building infrastructure and public transport to decrease the toll on our communities and our natural resources.